WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 He lifted his chin and proceeded down the hall.
 &nbsp;

-The resemblance of the ship's interior to a dark castle was uncanny.
+The resemblance of the ship's interior to a dark castle was unnerving.

 First the richly furnished parlor.
 Then the wooden staircase and cobwebs.
 And now even the cool air rising off the stones of the floors and walls.